n-grace-henry/MS-Thesis/README.md

 mass_correct.csv -> data that has been drift correct, corrected to Nair, and mass corrected, but has not yet been consolidated.

-all_correct_final.csv -> data that has undergone all corrections including mass correction, drift correction and correction to Nair.
+all_correct_final.csv -> data that has undergone all corrections including mass correction, drift correction and correction to Nair and consolidation.

 trophic_position.csv -> file with trophic position calculated from three different methods; from raw data, from time period specified baseline, from modeled baseline.
 Calculations done in the R script "Trophic.Position.R".